New Carrollton–Fort Totten Line: Better Bus Redesign

 All changes were then proposed during WMATA's 2025 Proposed Network.

 During the proposed changes, Route P32 was modified to operate to Greenbelt station via Baltimore Avenue, Greenbelt Road, and Cherrywood Lane to replace the proposed P1X, which was proposed to be rerouted to IKEA Way in College Park.
 Service inside Riggs Park was also removed with the proposed Route C71 instead serving Riggs Park.

-On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the College Park Line being simplified.
+On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the New Carrollton–Fort Totten Line being simplified.

 Beginning on June 29, 2025, Route F6 was replaced by Routes P31, P32, and P35.

 Route P31 operated daily on the same F6 routing between New Carrollton and the intersection of Riverdale Road and Auburn Avenue, then would remain straight on Riverdale Road and operate until turns onto Kenilworth Avenue, before turning onto River Road, resuming the former F6 routing to University of Maryland via College Park–University of Maryland station It would then operate to Takoma Langley Crossroads Transit Center via University Boulevard, replacing the C2 and F8.

 Route P32 also operated daily and was combined with the C2 and mimics the pre-1993 routing of the F6, operating between Greenbelt station and Fort Totten station along the former C2 routing between Greenbelt and University of Maryland, then operating on the former F8 routing between the intersection of Campus Drive & Adelphi Road and Hyattsville Crossing station, then operate on former TheBus Routes 13 and 19 between Hyattsville Crossing and West Hyattsville station, then the former Route F1 service between West Hyattsville and Sargent Road, and the former F6 service between Sargent Road and Fort Totten station.

-Route P35 only operated during the weekdays snd operated between New Carrollton and Fort Totten stations.
+Route P35 only operated during the weekdays and operated between New Carrollton and Fort Totten stations.
 The route follows the F6 routing between New Carrollton and the intersection of Kenilworth Avenue & River Road, however the route would remain straight and turn onto Riverdale Road and follow the former Route F4 routing to the intersection of East-West Highway & Riggs Road via Riverdale Park and Hyattsville Crossing station.
 The route then follows the former F6 routing between Riggs Road and Fort Totten station.